jiangsongtao/DestinyNet/README.md

 # DestinyNet

 ## Description
-This repository contains the code for the paper "DestinyNet: A Deep Learning-Based Single-Cell Lineage Tracing Framework for Fate Clustering, Flow, and Prediction", published in the journal Nature Biotechnology Brief Communication.
+This repository contains the code for the paper "DestinyNet: A Deep Learning-Based Single-Cell Lineage Tracing Framework for Fate Clustering, Flow, and Prediction".

 ## **Introduction**